Bound for Gaussian-state Quantum illumination using direct photon measurement: Summary and Discussion

-{\bf Conclusion. --} We have investigated the performance bound of Gaussian-state quantum-illumination using on-off detector or PNR detector, without any additional operation on the idler and the reflected signal.
-Under coincidence counting events, we showed that TMSV state presents the best performance, whereas coherent state can beat the TMSV state with increasing $N_S$ when using on-off detector.
-Moreover, we presented that the performance of the TMSV state can be enhanced by taking FI approach of all counting probabilities including non-detection events, whereas CCT state can beat the TMSV state with increasing $N_S$ when using on-off detector.
-We also found that DS state exhibits the best performance in the single-mode Gaussian state even if the advantage is very small compared to the coherent state.
+We have presented analytically the performance bound of Gaussian-state quantum illumination using on-off detection or PNR detection, without any additional operation on the idler and the reflected signal.
+Under coincidence counting measurements, we showed that TMSV state presents the best performance, whereas coherent state can beat the TMSV state with increasing $N_S$ when using on-off detection.
+Moreover, we presented that the performance of the TMSV state can be enhanced by taking FI approach with all counting probabilities including non-detection events, whereas CCT state can beat the TMSV state with increasing $N_S$ when using on-off detection.
+We also found that DS state having sub-Poissonian statistics exhibits the best performance in the single-mode Gaussian state even if the advantage is very small compared to the coherent state.
+Furthermore, we showed that the performance of taking PNR detection on a signal mode and the on-off detection on an idler mode exhibits similar performance of using PNR detection on both modes.

-On the contary to $N_B\gg 1$, it is also interesting to consider the case of $N_B\ll 1$.
-When the thermal noise gets close to zero under the above results, coherent state outperforms TMSV state with increasing $N_S$ in the cases of using both on-off and PNR detectors.
-At $N_B=0$, the coherent states always presents the best performance in both cases.